sequester0/getir.com-homepage-react/README.md

-# getir.com homepage with react and tailwindcss
+# getir.com homepage with reactjs and tailwindcss

 ### Getting Started with Create React App